 - a.
-Starting with you copying the child - b.
-Starting with you doing a new action and encouraging the child to copy
+Starting with copying what the child is doing - b.
+Starting with a new action and encouraging the child to copy

 You can do both these steps in the same session with your child, sometimes starting with imitating the child, and sometimes you start a new action.